BAFurtado/PolicySpace2/README.md

 4. Exogenous growth of firms
 5. Marriage procedures have been added to the model
 6. Better support for plot formats
-7. House prices (offer) are included into wealth and updated every month
+7. House prices (offer) are included into families' wealth and updated every month
+8. Consumption decisions now follow Bielefeld, 2018 and is now a "linear function of current and expected future incomes and of financial wealth."
+In other words, "all income in excess of permanent income will be saved and added to financial wealth."
+9. Families composition are now sure to have at least one adult.
+Children are initially distributed randomly.

 #### How do I get set up?